Company Overview

 Goals

-Arianne Phosphate’s mission is to produce high-quality apatite (phosphate) through an environmentally friendly phosphate mine for use in a wide range of applications for the betterment of society.
+Arianne Phosphate’s mission is to produce high-quality apatite (phosphate) through an environmentally friendly phosphate mine for use in a wide range of applications necessary for society.
 Through renewable hydroelectricity, we strive to diminish our production of greenhouse gases to achieve GHG neutrality.
-We are moving the project towards development to the betterment of all stakeholders and investors to unlock the significant social and economic benefits to the region.
+We are moving the project towards development for the benefit of all stakeholders and investors to unlock the significant social and economic benefits for the region.

 Culture